General Data Protection Regulation (GDPR)

 The Regulation establishes a uniform application framework based on two categories (depending on the severity):

-In less serious cases, the fine may be worth up to EUR 10 million or 2% of the annual worldwide turnover, whichever is the greater.
+In less severe cases, the fine may be worth up to EUR 10 million or 2% of the annual worldwide turnover, whichever is the higher.

-In the most serious cases, the fine may be up to EUR 20 million or 4% of the annual worldwide turnover, whichever is the greater.
+In the most severe cases, the fine may be up to EUR 20 million or 4% of the annual worldwide turnover, whichever is the higher.

 Our experienced designers & developers can help.